steysie/morra/doc/README_LEMMA.md

 ### Predict and Evaluate

-When model are trained, you can use it to generate lemmata for your text data.
+When the model is trained, you can use it to generate lemmata for your text data.

 Generate lemmata just for one sentence:
 ```python